 Muse Stories: The Unusual History of Every Thing

 If you love weird history mixed with archaeological findings and some entertaining stories, then Melanie & Karen have a podcast for you!

-New podcasts are posted the 2nd and 4th Tuesday on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
+New podcasts are posted the 2nd Tuesday of the month on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
 Check them out and don't forget to subscribe!
 Also, please leave a review on iTunes.

 The Unusual History of Every Thing is co-hosted, written and produced by Melanie Dellas and Karen Lacy, directed and edited by Jessica Crossman.

 Season 2, Episode 10